 A person is typically diagnosed with dementia when he or she has reached stage 4 or later.
 Earlier stages usually do not show enough symptoms for a dementia diagnosis.
 That is why a case of stage 4 dementia, despite being in the middle of dementia rating scale numerically, is considered to be “mild dementia” or “early-stage dementia”.
-Stage 5 and 6 are also known as “moderate dementia” or “mid-stage dementia”, or “middle dementia”.
+Stage 5 and 6 are known as “moderate dementia” or “mid-stage dementia”, or “middle dementia”.
 Stage 7 is referred to as “severe dementia”, or “advanced dementia”, or “late-stage dementia”.

-Benefits Of Home Treatment For Dementia
+5. Treatment & Care For Dementia

-Help Dementia Patients Better Manage Daily Activities
+Help Dementia Patients Better Manage Daily Activities with Routines

 Routine and familiarity are important for dementia patients.
 Home environment where the persons with dementia has been used to for years makes it easier for them to locate daily items and navigate around.
 A new environment and new faces around may further confuse and disorientate them.
-This has been proven in a number of studies, where researchers pointed out that familiar environments could reduce confusion and wandering behaviour in dementia patients.
+This has been proven in a number of studies, where researchers pointed out that familiar surroundings could reduce confusion and wandering behaviour in dementia patients.

 For family members, caring for a person with dementia at home also allows them to decorate the space to what is preferred by their loved one.
 This could be of emotional significance for the family.

-Help Manage Dementia Symptoms through Palliative Care
+Manage Dementia Symptoms through Palliative Care

-On-Call Home Care When You Need It
+Call on Professional Home Care When You Need It

-End Of Life Planning
+Prepare for End Of Life Planning

 Adjust How You Talk to and Interact with Your Dementia Loved One